ArupAus/lunchtimepython/cheat_sheet.md

 __Structuring your code__

 Once you start making bigger programs you will need to start thinking a bit about breaking your program into separate .py file and grouping them into folders.
-This will make it easier for you and other to understand your program.
-[The Hitchhiker's Guide to Python](http://python-guide-pt-br.readthedocs.io/en/latest/writing/structure/#structure-of-the-repository) has a useful guide to structuring you program.
+This will make it easier for you and others to understand your program.
+[The Hitchhiker's Guide to Python](http://python-guide-pt-br.readthedocs.io/en/latest/writing/structure/#structure-of-the-repository) has a useful guide to structuring your program.
 A little bit of planning at the beginning can make your life a lot easier down the track.

 A typical folder structure for a python project looks like this: